KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 The Autodesk Standard Surface Materials from the FBX were converted into glTF Materials, and assigned appropriate values.

-The watch band was given a carbon fiber material, by reusing the normal map texture from another sample asset [CarbonFibre](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/CarbonFibre#screenshot).
+The watch band was given a carbon fiber material, by reusing the normal map texture from the sample asset [CarbonFibre](https://github.com/KhronosGroup/glTF-Sample-Assets/tree/main/Models/CarbonFibre#screenshot).
 For this asset the glTF extension [KHR_materials_anisotropy](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_anisotropy/README.md#khr_materials_anisotropy) was not needed.
 While this material is not strictly physically accurate, the normal map alone was considered good enough.
 Whenever possible, it is a good practice to use as few extensions as possible, since it's not always guaranteed that all renderers will support all extensions.

 Normal maps should always be normalized before final delivery, to make sure the vectors are mathematically correct for optimal shading.
 Normal maps can be easily normalized using this custom Adobe 3D Substance Designer graph: [Substance_Normalize3D.zip](screenshot/Substance_Normalize3D.zip).
 This is a Substance 3D Asset which can be used with [Adobe Substance Player](https://helpx.adobe.com/substance-3d-player/home.html) and other [applications which support SBSAR](https://helpx.adobe.com/substance-3d-integrations/home.html).